CCExtractor/website/content/public/gsoc/flutterrutorrent2.md

 Your job is add a number of features to this project.

-`1) View Models: Generate a state model which holds the current state of the torrent lists even when the internet connection is not available.
-Currently, the torrent list vanishes as soon as internet connection is disconnected, with this state model, the user experience will improve.\\`
+1) View Models: Generate a state model which holds the current state of the torrent lists even when the internet connection is not available.
+Currently, the torrent list vanishes as soon as internet connection is disconnected, with this state model, the user experience will improve.

-2\) Automatic Tests: Write some unit tests for major classes and also widget testing for some components.
+2) Automatic Tests: Write some unit tests for major classes and also widget testing for some components.
 3) Media Player: Currently, VLC media player plugin is a heavy integration and also it lacks many of the basic media player functionalities.
 The aim would be to find an alternative way to stream videos such that the app size gets reduced or enhance the functionalities of it.
 4) Production-type environment:
 The aim would be to create separate branches for master and dev and to regularly merge dev to master to create a new release.
 Furthermore, this can be automatic using CI/C pipeline integration for the project.
 5) Improve Documentation: Document the basic structure and architecture used in the app, maybe use Wikis, so that the new contributors find easy to understand the setup and code.